jpelczar/pl.sigmapoint.view.CustomButton/README.md

 ```

 <h2> Reference </h2>
-<p> Default image position is left and centered text in button.
+<p> Default image position is left and centered text in button. <br>
 When image is bigger than half of width, weight automatically is setting to 1. <br>
 Only when image is in horizontal position text can be center.  </p>
 <h3> XML tag's </h3>